This story is for my friend, Fi 🦊

 One weekend, when cleaning up the kitchen in the evening, I made the fatal mistake of tipping out the cooking water from corned beef we had for dinner – “Aaaah, stop – what are you doing?!
 That’s liquid gold going down that sink!” – oops.
 Sorry Gran.

-This is not actually a recipe, but a lesson I learned about seeing past the recipe and looking at foods as resources first and meals second.
+This is not actually a recipe, but a lesson I learned about seeing past the recipe and looking at food as resources first and meals second.
 Gran’s influence means I see vegie scraps as stock, citrus as peel first flesh second, and meat bones for the flavour they still hold.
 It must reduce waste as much as possible, save time and taste fabulous.

 Here is my three-trick pony.